SoliDry/api-generator/README.md

 ```
 If you don't want to save history every time U running commands add `--no-history` option.

+There are also more things you can do, about rewinding history:
+- by passing option like this `--merge=9` generator will get back for 9 steps
+- `--merge="2017-07-29 11:35:32"` generator gets to the concrete files by time in history

 ### Conversions to RAML

 There are several tools for conversion between different types of documents and RAML,